Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 These can be granted as either sole or joint.
 Sole custody allows one parent to make these decisions independently, while joint custody requires both parents to share decision-making responsibilities.
 The specific arrangement is tailored to suit the child’s best interests, taking into account the child’s needs and the parental situation.

 In Manhattan, as in all of New York, custody decisions are primarily based on what is deemed to be in the best interests of the child.
-This involves a comprehensive evaluation of various factors, including but not limited to, each parent’s ability to provide a stable environment, the emotional and intellectual needs of the child, the child’s relationship with each parent, and any history of domestic violence.
+This involves a comprehensive evaluation of various factors, including but not limited to each parent’s ability to provide a stable environment, the emotional and intellectual needs of the child, the child’s relationship with each parent, and any history of domestic violence.
 Family courts in Manhattan carefully consider all relevant details to craft a custody arrangement that promotes a healthy and supportive environment for the child.

 In New York, custody and visitation orders are not permanently fixed and can be adjusted as circumstances evolve.
 This flexibility is vital because the needs and situations of both the child and the parents can change over time.
 For a court to consider revising these orders, the parent requesting the modification must prove that there has been a significant change in circumstances since the last order was established.